Но обо всем по порядку.

 The third flight prototype is being tested at the flight test base of the Moscow Mil Helicopter Plant OJSC (part of the Russian Helicopters).
 This prototype is equipped with two TV7-117T turboshaft engines developed by Klimov.

-The first Mi-38 OP-1 prototype made the first flight (hanging) of 22 December 2003 of the year, and the second Mi-38 OP-2 prototype - 24 of December 2010 of the year.
-Both of these helicopters were equipped with one set of Pratt & Whitney Canada PW127 / 5 turboshaft engines.
-The first helicopter Mi-38 OP-1 after removing the PW127 / 5 engines from it was converted in 2011 into the prototype version of the Mi-38-2 with the installation of TV7-117В engines.
+The first prototype of the Mi-38 OP-1 made its first flight (hovering) on December 22, 2003, and the second prototype of the Mi-38 OP-2, on December 24, 2010.
+Both of these helicopters were powered by one set of Pratt & Whitney Canada PW127 / 5 turboshaft engines.
+After removing the PW38 / 1 engines from it, the first Mi-127 OP-5 helicopter was converted in 2011 into a prototype of the Mi-38-2 variant with the installation of TV7-117V engines.

 JSC "KVZ" began to build the fourth flight prototype.
 The OP-4 type helicopter will differ from the OP-3 prototype with the shock-resistant Aerazur fuel system and enlarged porthole openings.